Codecademy/docs/content/python/concepts/built-in-functions/terms/range/range.md

   - 'paths/analyze-data-with-python'
 ---

-Returns a sequence of numbers based on the given range.
+The `range()` function returns a sequence of numbers based on the given range.

 ## Syntax